-Most Common SLS Printing Materials
+Common SLS Materials Used in 3D Printing

 SLS (selective laser sintering) printing uses a laser to fuse the printing material together layer by layer.
 Its primary use is in industrial applications, due to higher operating costs and the large size of SLS printers.
 The most common material used for SLS is Nylon, but other materials such as PP and TPE see some use as well.